-- Switch PMU into high power mode (PWM)

-- Apply power to digital logic, RAMs and analogue circuits

-- Start 40 MHz XO (and allow to settle)

-- Start baseband PLL (and allow to settle)

-- Boot all processor cores

-- · Execute baseband initialisations

-- Execute RF initialisations and calibrations
+- 1. Switch the Power Management Unit (PMU) to high power mode (PWM). - 2.
+Apply power to the digital logic, RAMs, and analog circuits. - 3.
+Start the 40 MHz crystal oscillator and allow to settle. - 4.
+Start the baseband PLL and allow to settle. - 5.
+Boot all processor cores. - 6.
+Execute baseband initializations. - 7.
+Execute RF initializations and calibrations.

-The initial steps consume equal duration whether originating in Shutdown or Sleep, while the baseband and RF initialisations are very dependent on the originating state.
+The initial steps consume equal duration whether originating in Shutdown or Sleep, while the baseband and RF initializations are dependent on the originating state.
 In particular:

-- Full baseband initialisations are required from Shutdown (including transferring the FICR information from OTP into retention RAM), while in Sleep some of the state is retained in retention RAMs. - Complete RF calibrations are required from Shutdown, including across bands/channels in order to support scanning.
-From Sleep, only minimal initialisation/calibration on just the operating channel is required.
+- Full baseband initializations are required from Shutdown (including transferring the Factory Information Configuration Registers (FICR) information from OTP memory into retention RAM), while in Sleep some of the state is retained in retention RAMs. - Complete RF calibrations are required from Shutdown, including across channels to support scanning.
+From Sleep, only minimal initialization or calibration on the operating channel is required.

-See Electrical Specification chapter for timing information.
+See Electrical specification on page 34 for timing information.

-3.2.3 Clock accuracy considerations
+5.3 Clock accuracy considerations

-The XO is active during normal operation, and is the clock reference for the RF synthesizer, the ADC/DAC sample clocks, and the baseband logic.
-The RTC is active during sleep state, and is used to run the wakeup timer used as part of Wi-Fi powersave.
-The XO is inactive during sleep.
+The crystal oscillator is active during normal operation, and is the clock reference for the RF synthesizer, the Analog-to-Digital Converter (ADC)/Digital-to-Analog Converter (DAC) sample clocks, and the baseband logic.
+The RTC is active during sleep state, and is used to run the wakeup timer used as part of Wi-Fi Power Save.
+The crystal oscillator is inactive during sleep.

-The IEEE802.11 specification defines the accuracy of the Wi-Fi carrier frequency to be within \pm 20 ppm (in 5 GHz), which in turn defines the required accuracy of the external crystal (XTAL).
-There is provision to trim the XO via a value programmed into the OTP on the nRF7002 device (or any other available non-volatile memory).
-This trimming will compensate for the combined frequency offset resulting from the XTAL itself as well as any XO variation at room temperature.
-The XTAL and XO will both exhibit frequency drift across temperature, and the XTAL will also be subject to aging.
-The combination of these temperature and aging effects, along with the trimming accuracy, will consume the majority of the \pm 20 ppm allowance, assuming a XTAL with \pm 10 ppm stability over temperature.
-The XTAL tolerance (that is, accuracy at room temperature) is less important since this will be trimmed out by the XO trim function (up to \pm 20 ppm).
-The XO/XTAL is typically trimmed by transmitting Wi-Fi packets via the antenna connector and using a Vector Spectrum Analyser (VSA) to measure the frequency offset.
-Alternatively, a generic spectrum analyser can be used to measure the frequency offset on a transmitted carrier wave (CW).
+The IEEE 802.11 specification defines the accuracy of the Wi-Fi carrier frequency to be within \pm 25 ppm, which in turn defines the required accuracy of the external crystal.
+There is provision to trim the crystal oscillator through a value programmed into the OTP memory on the nRF7001 device (or any other available non-volatile memory).
+This trimming will compensate for the combined frequency offset resulting from the crystal itself as well as any crystal oscillator variation at room temperature.
+The crystal and crystal oscillator will both exhibit frequency drift across temperature, and the crystal will also be subject to aging.
+The combination of these temperature and aging effects, along with the trimming accuracy, will consume the majority of the \pm 25 ppm allowance, assuming a crystal with \pm 10 ppm stability over temperature.
+The crystal tolerance (that is, accuracy at room temperature) is less important since this will be trimmed out by the crystal oscillator trim function (up to \pm 20 ppm).
+The crystal oscillator/crystal is typically trimmed by transmitting Wi-Fi packets through the antenna connector and using a Vector Signal Analyzer (VSA) to measure the frequency offset.
+Alternatively, a generic spectrum analyser can be used to measure the frequency offset on a transmitted Carrier Wave (CW).

-The RTC is automatically calibrated against the trimmed 40 MHz XO reference at runtime, and as such nothing needs to be done on the production line.
-During sleep, the RTC clocked wakeup timer is used to time wakeup intervals (since the last DTIM beacon in regular Wi-Fi powersave), and as such any residual inaccuracy is not accumulated.
+The RTC is automatically calibrated against the trimmed 40 MHz crystal oscillator reference at runtime, and as such nothing needs to be done on the production line.
+During sleep, the RTC clocked wakeup timer is used to time wakeup intervals (since the last Delivery Traffic Indication Message (DTIM) beacon in regular Wi-Fi Power Save), and as such any residual inaccuracy is not accumulated.

-3.3 Software stack
+6 Software stack

-This section details the partitioning of the TCP/IP networking stack and the IEEE802.11 Wi-Fi stack across the host MCU and the nRF7002 chip.
-This description is based around the Zephyr [TM] TCP/IP networking stack and an nRF5340 host MCU, however the partitioning would apply equally to other operating systems and host MCUs supporting a compatible SPI/QSPI interface.
+This section details the partitioning of the TCP/IP networking stack and the IEEE 802.11 Wi-Fi stack across the host MCU and nRF7001.

+This description is based on the Zephyr $^{\text{TM}}$ TCP/IP networking stack and an nRF5340 host MCU.
+However, the partitioning applies equally to other operating systems and host MCUs supporting a compatible SPI/QSPI.